 Some states (like Oregon or Washington) mandate that you obtain workers’ comp coverage through a state department directly, while other states have minimum coverage requirements.
 Check out the workers’ comp requirements for your state.

 When purchasing coverage, you’ll usually often see two different types:

-Federal and state employment law require employers to post a state-specific labor law poster in the an employee-accessible common area.
+Federal and state employment law requires employers to post a state-specific labor law poster in an employee-accessible common area.

 Posters are industry-specific, and they must be up-to-date (1985 was a probably a rockin’ year but poster-wise it isn’t compliant anymore) and can easily be ordered online.

 If economically feasible for your business, offering employee benefits like health insurance or retirement options can go a long way toward attracting and keeping great workers.
 As a business owner, you’ll get to take advantage of them, too.